 R&D & Funding

-When the UK leaves the EU under the terms of the new Withdrawal Agreement on the 31 January 2020, there will be no change to the current arrangements for EU-related R&D and funding during the Transition Period until 31 December 2020.
+There is no change to the current arrangements for EU-related R&D and funding during the transition period until 31 December 2020.

 Global Talent Visa

 The government has announced changes to the immigration rules for researchers and scientists.
 The new Global Talent Visa will introduce new routes for researchers to work and live in the UK.
 Individuals wishing to apply for the new visa will be able to do so from 20 February 2020.